 Historical Notes: While serving as secretary of state in New York in 1790, Jefferson purchased a good deal of furniture from local cabinetmakers, particularly Thomas Burling, who had a shop on Beekman Street.
-In his Memorandum Book, Jefferson carefully recorded two payments totaling £143 to Burling in July and August 1790 but did not identify his purchases.
+In his memorandum book, Jefferson carefully recorded two payments totaling £143 to Burling in July and August 1790 but did not identify his purchases.
 Among other articles, Jefferson evidently acquired a sofa and a revolving chair.
-The attribution of both sofa and chair to Burling is based upon a very similar chair, not at Mount Vernon, that Burling made for President Washington.
-He called it an "Uncomn Chr" and paid £7 for it in 1790.
+The attribution of both sofa and chair to Burling is based upon a very similar chair, now at Mount Vernon, that Burling made for President Washington.1 He called it an "Uncomn Chr" and paid £7 for it in 1790.2

 Although Washington eluded the enmity of the Federalist critic William Loughton Smith, Jefferson did not escape ridicule for his politics and his chair.
-Smith wrote, "Who has not heard from the Secretary of the praises of his wonderful Whirlgig Chair, which had the miraculous quality of allowing the person seated in it to turn his head without moving his tail?"
+Smith wrote, "Who has not heard from the Secretary the praises of his wonderful Whirligig Chair, which had the miraculous quality of allowing the person seated in it to turn his head, without moving his tail?"3

 The source for the design appears to be French.
-Jefferson certainly was familiar with the concave fauteuil de bureau, the prevailing form for desk chairs during the Louis CVI period, typically upholstered in leather.
-The comte de Moustier, who sold many of his furnishings to Washington, may have owned such a chair.
-The general contour also foreshadows the concave easy chairs later made fashionable in America by French-influenced Thomas Sheraton and his Cabinet-Maker and Upholsterer's Drawing Book, but the origin of the design is more likely to have been French and English.
+Jefferson certainly was familiar with the concave fauteuil de bureau, the prevailing form for desk chairs during the Louis XVI period, typically upholstered in leather.4 The comte de Moustier, who sold many of his furnishings to Washington, may have owned such a chair.
+The general contour also foreshadows the concave easy chairs later made fashionable in America by French-influenced Thomas Sheraton and his Cabinet-Maker and Upholsterer's Drawing Book, but the origin of the design is more likely to have been French than English.